kevinahn7/word-counter-2/README.md

 # Word Counter

-#### Epicodus C# Individual Project #1, June 29th, 2018
+#### Epicodus C# Individual Project #2, July 6th, 2018

 #### By Kevin Ahn

 ## Description

-This program takes in a word and a sentence and then returns how many times the first word appeared in the sentence.
+This program takes in a word and a sentence and then returns how many times the first word appeared in the sentence in a web app.

 ## Specs